The book

 Why PDT is not a hidden-variable theory

 PDT introduces no hidden variables and assigns no pre-existing values to quantum observables.
 Outcomes are fixed only when phase-snap occurs.
-By rejecting classical assumptions about separability and realism, the framework preserves determinism without conflicting with Bell's theorem or other modern no-go results.
+By rejecting classical assumptions about separability and realism, PDT proposes a deterministic framework intended to remain compatible with Bell's theorem and related no-go results.

 5. 25